NowVertical Group (CVE:NOW) Shares Down 17.7% – Here’s What Happened

-Shares of NowVertical Group Inc. (CVE:NOW – Get Free Report) were down 17.7% during trading on Thursday .
-The company traded as low as C$0.25 and last traded at C$0.26.
+NowVertical Group Inc. (CVE:NOW – Get Free Report) shares were down 17.7% during trading on Thursday .
+The stock traded as low as C$0.25 and last traded at C$0.26.
 Approximately 526,171 shares changed hands during mid-day trading, an increase of 273% from the average daily volume of 140,967 shares.
 The stock had previously closed at C$0.31.

 NowVertical Group Inc, together with its subsidiaries, operates as a big data, analytics, and vertical intelligence company in the United States, Argentina, Brazil, Chile, the United Kingdom, and internationally.
 The company offers NOW Fusion solution that creates a flexible distributed data processing pipeline; NOW DataBench solutions for data analytics; NOW Privacy solution, which reveals the risk across the entire data estate; and NOW SnowGraph solutions that provides one-to-many graph analytics framework.